 As the name suggests, dehydration reactions involve the loss of water.
 In organic synthesis, a dehydration reaction is synonymous with an elimination reaction with an alkene product.
 The regiospecificity of the reaction is dependent on Zaitsev's rule, where the major product tends to be the more substituted alkene.
 When two different products are possible, these products are constitutional isomers of each other or in this case can be referred to as regioisomers.
 The type of elimination mechanism (E1 or E2) can depend on the type of reagent used as well as the substitution pattern of the starting material.
 In the case of the elimination of alcohols, reactions are performed under acidic conditions and therefore the E1 mechanism is favored.
 The exception would be for the dehydration of primary alcohols, which takes place via an E2 mechanism.
-Furthermore, when isomerizable alkenes are produced, the stereochemistry of the product (cis or trans) would be dictated by the type of mechanism taking place and the chirality of the starting material.
+Furthermore, when isomerizable alkenes are produced, the stereochemistry of the product (cis or trans) may be dictated by the type of mechanism taking place and the chirality of the starting material.

-In this experiment, students will perform the acid-catalyzed dehydration of either 1- or 2-Methylcyclohexanol (Figure 1).
+In this experiment, students will perform the acid-catalyzed dehydration of either 1- or 2-methylcyclohexanol (Figure 1).
 The elimination reactions have two theoretically possible regioisomeric products.
-According to Zaitsev's rule, students should be able to predict the major and minor products.
+The major and minor products can be predicted according to Zaitsev's rule, which states that a more highly substituted alkene is more stable and favored.
 Students will use gas chromatography (GC) to analyze the reaction mixture and compare to the retention times of commercially available standards to confirm their hypotheses.
-In addition, students will confirm the presence of an alkene in their product with a potassium permanganate (KMnO4) chemical test.
-KMnO4 is used in what we call the "Barney reaction."
+In addition, students will confirm the presence of an alkene in their product with the potassium permanganate (KMnO4) chemical test.
+KMnO4 is lovingly called the "Barney reaction."
 It starts off dark purple and will turn brown with the formation of a precipitate (MnO).
-Refer to the McMurry text for a further discussion of the permanganate-mediated oxidative cleavage reaction.
+Refer to the McMurry text for further discussion of the permanganate-mediated oxidative cleavage reaction.